smdogroup/homepage/docs/source/outreach.rst

     OutreachBlogPosts/constraints
     OutreachBlogPosts/formulating

-Here is an in-browser python environment where you can test your favorate python code live!
+Here is an in-browser python environment where you can test your favorite python code live!

 .. toctree::